guipmdev/dt-money/README.md

 ## 📍 Overview

-The project is a web-based financial application built with _React_ and _TypeScript_.
-It allows users to manage their transactions by creating, viewing, and searching for transactions.
-The core functionalities include displaying a summary of income, outcome, and overall balance, creating new transactions, and searching for transactions based on user input.
+This project is a web application developed in _React_ and _TypeScript_ that allows users to manage their finances by creating, viewing and searching for transactions.
+Its main features include displaying a summary of income, expenses and overall balance, creating new transactions and searching for records based on user input.

-The purpose of the project is to provide an intuitive and user-friendly interface for managing personal finances, keeping track of transactions, and organizing financial data effectively.
-Its value proposition lies in its simplicity, efficiency, and the ability to provide important financial insights to users.
+Its main objective is to provide an intuitive and easy-to-use interface for managing personal finances, tracking transactions and organizing financial data efficiently.
+Its value proposition lies in its simplicity, efficiency and ability to provide users with relevant financial information.

 ### ⚠️ Disclaimer